dogtortron/startup/README.md

 - **Application elements** - Colors go well together, whitespace is appropriate.
 There're video and picture.
 Flex ratio is good.
 - **Application text content** - Consistent fonts.
 - **Application images** - I added image to the play page, and a logo for the brand.

+## JavaScript Deliverable
+For this deliverable I made my application functional for users to play game
+- **Login** - When you enter your name and press login, it takes you to the playing page.
+- **Database** - (working on it...)
+Displays the users and their scores.
+Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
+- **WebSocket** - (working on it) I used the setInterval function to periodically add a new user.
+This will be replaced with WebSocket messages later.
+- **Application logic** -